Everything is interconnected — people are part of nature.

 Mercury Stole My Fire was the second short film (12mins 12 secs) that I made — I wrote, directed narrated and produced it.
-The cinematographer was Janis Lesinskis while Fiona O’Connell was responsible for edit ing and sound.
-The soundtrack comes from the ‘Mistral’ track on Bruce Rogers’ Cloudhands CD.
+The cinematographer was Janis Lesinskis while Fiona O’Connell was responsible for editing and sound.
+The soundtrack comes from the ‘Mistral’ track on the late Bruce Rogers’ Cloudhands CD.

 I received a travel grant from the Australian Film Commission to accept the Honourable Mention at Canada’s Picture This… Film Festival 2006.